 10.4 Regulatory Constraints

 The use of osmotic agents in food processing is limited by stringent regulations and is unique in different geographical areas.
-For instance, the European Union applies tight regulations to the use of particular sugars and salts in processed dishes (Nowacka et al., 2021).
+For instance, the European Union applies tight regulations to using particular sugars and salts in processed dishes (Nowacka et al., 2021).
 These laws require extensive testing and documentation making industrial OD applications relatively complex and expensive (Rastogi et al., 2016).

 Innovation and Recent Advances in Osmotic Dehydration

-Maintaining the freshness of fruits and vegetables by the immersion of cellular elements containing water in an osmotic solution has received a lot of interest in recent years.
+Maintaining the freshness of fruits and vegetables by immersing cellular elements containing water in an osmotic solution has received a lot of interest in recent years.
 Recent advances in osmotic dehyrration includes various methods such as using high electric field, gamma irradiations, ultrasounds, centrifugal forces etc to reduce moisture content in food products.
 As a result of solute gain and water loss, intermediate moisture products with reduced water activity are produced.
 The technique significantly reduces the chemical, physical, and biological processes that break down food, extending the shelf life of food items (Ahmed et al., 2016).

 11.1 Ultrasound-Assisted Osmotic Dehydration